Calypso-release/Calypso/README.md

 distribution to optimize storage space.
 This design allows for efficient deduplication and intersection calculation between dif- ferent data structures.
-Experimental results demonstrate that in all scenarios, Calypso¡¯s F1 score is optimal.
+Experimental results demonstrate that in all scenarios, Calypso's F1 score is optimal.
 Calypso achieves an F1 score up to 4.2 times higher than the best-compared algorithm while maintaining comparable throughput.